-For a given (valid) ioname, the writesync call sets the write synchronization mode (wsmode) of subsequent write calls (see mode is either synchronous or asynchronous. below).
-The Synchrony implies that control is not returned to the caller until the write request is either physically initiated or depending upon whether completed, the workspace physically synchronization worksync) asynchronous or mode (see is synchronous, respectively.
-Asynchrony implies that write-behind is possible to the extent permitted by the limit argument, which gives the desired maximum number of elements which may be written behind.
+For a given (valid) ioname, the writesync call sets the write synchronization mode (wsmode) of subsequent write calls (see The mode is either synchronous or asynchronous. below).
+Synchrony implies that control is not returned to the caller until the write request is either physically initiated or physically completed, depending upon whether the workspace worksync) asynchronous or synchronization mode (see is Asynchrony implies that write-behind synchronous, respectively. is possible to the extent permitted by the limit argument, which points to the desired maximum number of elements which may be written behind.
 The default mode is asynchronous.
 See BF.1.04.